 In the case of RMM integrations, revisions to configurations are not logged when updates from an RMM tool are displayed in IT Glue.
 This is because RMM data is not written to the IT Glue record, but is overlaid (click “Compare Data” on an RMM synced records to explore this concept - see also About RMM configuration integrations).

-Our Domain Tracker checks for updates from public, online sources.
+Our Domain and SSL Trackers regularly check for updates from public, online sources.
 Each time an update is determined, it is recorded as a revision.
 These versions will not have a name next to the time stamp as they are retrieved automatically.

-Revisions are logged when something changes in the WHOIS or DNS of a domain.
+Revisions are logged when something changes in the WHOIS or DNS of a domain or the respective SSL certificate.
 Although revisions may appear the same, there may be changes to other data from the online sources that are not displayed in the tracker.
 For example, if your domain has two name servers, n67.mydns.com and n72.mydns.com and these are fetched in the opposite order during the next update, it will be recorded as a revision.

 Document revisions are logged when the document is published.
 There is currently no revision history logged for auto-saved changes, but to help you keep track of major changes, revisions may be generated automatically when certain predefined events occur, such as when a document title is changed and then a new content block is added.